 Some typical Asians tend to be highly competitive, and in a way hoarding can be a competition against others around you.
 Hoarding equals possession and territory; one’s possessions can earn them face, giving them bragging rights.
 Having more of something is not an issue among Chinese people, for instance having too much food on the table to eat is perfectly acceptable.
 Last year, there were queues and queues at McDonalds’ in Malaysia for the limited Despicable Me minions toys.
 During the year 2000 in Singapore, I remember seeing people queue for Hello Kitties that McDonalds gave away – and there was shoving and pushing and broken windows.

 When McDonalds in Singapore gave away the 8 Treasures monkeys in 2003, I joined the queues.
-I managed to collect all eight stuffed monkeys.
-The stuffed-monkey-lover in me had to have them because I just had to….
+I managed to collect all eight stuffed monkeys because I wanted them.

 Quite a few older generation Asians are familiar with living a hard life, perhaps living in poverty at some point and through the world wars.
 Perhaps going from living in dank shop houses back in the day to living in a high rise apartments today.
 To some Chinese these days, what is available or what comes by in the modern world is literally treasure.
 For instance, Chinese shoppers in Australia are not shy about buying tins and tins and yet more tins of Australian baby formula and sending them back to China for their families.